coq/bot/README.md

     milestone feature, by issue events as well.
 Make sure you change the "content/type" value to "application/json".

-  By default, @coqbot assumes that both GitHub and GitLab repositories share the same URL except for the "lab" replacing the "hub" part.
-If that is not the case, assuming you created a GitLab repository whose URL is <https://gitlab.com/owner/repo/>, add a file `coqbot.toml` at the root of your GitHub repository and in its default branch (most of the time named `master`), containing:
+  By default, **@coqbot** assumes that both GitHub and GitLab repositories share the same URL except for the "lab" replacing the "hub" part.
+If that is not the case, assuming you created a GitLab repository whose URL is <https://gitlab.com/owner/repo/>, add a file `coqbot.toml` at the root of your GitHub repository and in its default branch (most often named `master`), containing:
   ```
   [mapping]
   gitlab = "owner/repo"